Skip to main content

 Course description

-This face to face abstract painting short course explores fundamental approaches to abstraction, helping you develop your unique visual language through colour, gesture, scale, form, and line.
+This face-to-face abstract painting short course explores fundamental approaches to abstraction, helping you develop your unique visual language through colour, gesture, scale, form, and line.
 Over four days, you will engage in hands-on studio practice, guided experimentation, and live demonstrations to push your creative boundaries.

 This course is suitable for those with an understanding of painting who are looking to explore the limitless possibilities of abstraction in their work.